TY - GEN

 AU - Khetani, S.

-.
+N2 - Statement of Purpose: Non-alcoholic steatohepatitis (NASH) is an emerging epidemic of liver disease and the basis for a rising incidence of fibrosis and hepatocellular carcinoma1.
+Recently, hepatic stellate cells (HSCs) have been identified as the primary drivers of liver fibrosis2.
 Changes in the composition of the liver microenvironment during fibrosis results in a complex crosstalk of extracellular cues that promotes the activation, or differentiation, of HSCs from a quiescent, vitamin A storing phenotype to a myofibroblastic phenotype.
 While these chemo-mechanical signaling processes are well understood in rodent HSC models, very little is known about extracellular influences on HSC activation in humans.
-Here, we have utilized a high-throughput cellular microarray platform to dissect the cooperative influences of defined combinations of extracellular matrix (ECM) proteins and substrate stiffnesses on human HSC phenotype and behavior
+Here, we have utilized a high-throughput cellular microarray platform to dissect the cooperative influences of defined combinations of extracellular matrix (ECM) proteins and substrate stiffnesses on human HSC phenotype and behavior3.

-.
+AB - Statement of Purpose: Non-alcoholic steatohepatitis (NASH) is an emerging epidemic of liver disease and the basis for a rising incidence of fibrosis and hepatocellular carcinoma1.
+Recently, hepatic stellate cells (HSCs) have been identified as the primary drivers of liver fibrosis2.
 Changes in the composition of the liver microenvironment during fibrosis results in a complex crosstalk of extracellular cues that promotes the activation, or differentiation, of HSCs from a quiescent, vitamin A storing phenotype to a myofibroblastic phenotype.
 While these chemo-mechanical signaling processes are well understood in rodent HSC models, very little is known about extracellular influences on HSC activation in humans.
-Here, we have utilized a high-throughput cellular microarray platform to dissect the cooperative influences of defined combinations of extracellular matrix (ECM) proteins and substrate stiffnesses on human HSC phenotype and behavior
+Here, we have utilized a high-throughput cellular microarray platform to dissect the cooperative influences of defined combinations of extracellular matrix (ECM) proteins and substrate stiffnesses on human HSC phenotype and behavior3.

 UR - http://www.scopus.com/inward/record.url?scp=85065413545&partnerID=8YFLogxK